-INTRODUCTION.
+III.
+THE NEW ECONOMY IS BASED ON INTANGIBLES.
 Our society, in fact our world, is in the midst of a significant transformation in which the focus of our economic and personal lives is shifting away from what we call tangible assets and toward what we call intangible assets.
-A recent but telling indication is the fact that on August 10, 2011, for a brief moment, the market capitalization of Apple Corporation (which makes workplace tools and electronic toys but earns billions of dollars selling other people's intellectual property) exceeded that of Exxon Mobil Corporation (which uses a large number of heavy industrial assets to retrieve, transport, and refine oil from the ocean bottoms, deserts, and arctic wastelands).
-The accounting profession is making some effort to keep up with these changes, but it is a running a decade behind in some respects and isn't event trying in others.
+A recent but telling indication is the fact that on February 10, 2012, the market capitalization of Apple Corporation (which makes workplace tools and electronic toys but earns billions of dollars selling other people's intellectual property) exceeded the "market cap" of Exxon Mobil Corporation (which uses a large number of heavy industrial assets to retrieve, transport, and refine oil from ocean bottoms, deserts, and arctic wastelands around the world) by \$63 billion.
+The accounting profession is making some effort to keep up with these changes, but it is a running a decade behind in some respects and in other respects it simply refuses to adapt.
 The legal profession has been extremely slow to react to these changes, and antiquated legal doctrines are causing injustices to occur of which the courts are unaware because the lawyers themselves are unaware of the changes.

-THE IMPORTANCE OF INTANGIBLE ASSETS IN THE "NEW ECONOMY."
+A. THE IMPORTANCE OF INTANGIBLE ASSETS IN THE "NEW ECONOMY."
 In the mind of the law, the "goodwill" of a business is whatever it is that makes the business more than the sum of its parts.
 In the past, when all the assets of a business were physical things, the "extra value" of the business was associated with location, or buying habits, or personal connections between the business owner and sales staff and the customer.
 This is a visualization dating back to the general store on Main Street.
-In the present economy of shopping from mail order catalogues, on cable tv, and over the internet, with physical delivery by mail, Federal Express, or UPS, and delivery of software, entertainment and information over telephone lines, coaxial cable or microfiber wires, of free trade and world-wide price competition, of huge Walmarts replacing small stores, of HMOs and PPOs and hospitals controlling the flow of medical care, and of lawyer advertising, the old loyalty-based conception of goodwill of a business has been replaced by brand loyalty, convenience, and price, as the factors that keep customers coming.
+In the present economy of shopping from mail order catalogues, on cable tv, over the internet, and cell phones; with physical delivery by mail, Federal Express, or UPS, and delivery of software, entertainment and information over telephone lines, coaxial cable, microfibers, and even the air waves; in this world of free trade and world-wide price competition, of huge Walmarts replacing small stores, of HMOs and PPOs and hospitals controlling the flow of medical care, and of lawyer advertising, the old loyalty-based conception of goodwill of a business has been replaced by brand loyalty, convenience, and price, as the factors that keep customers coming.